0xchase/daisy-projects/README.md

  - Seperate input for sample pitch and pitch bend pitch
  - Seperate inputs for various sample triggers
  - KickStarter to find the project
+ - Contact strings to play, also can vibrato

 ### Amp simulating eurorack module